Yokogawa CV8000 Confocal Imaging Platform

 - The optional FRET mode further expands your assays choices.

 - HCS instrumentation can produce a lot of data.
 Yokogawa understands minimizing the amount of data saved is important to many customers.
-This is why the CV8000 has the ability to save only MIP (Maximum Image Projection) images.
+CV8000 has the ability to save only MIP (Maximum Image Projection) images.
 Users may take many z slice images, but may plan to analyze them as MIPs in 2D, therefore the individual z slice images are not needed.
 Imagine how much space this can save.
 If a customer images 20 z slices in 4 colors per field, but only needs a MIP, the CV8000 will only save the 4 MIPs (one for each color) rather than 80 individual z slice images plus 4 MIPs.
 Remember, this is for every field, of every well, of every plate.
 This ends up saving a massive amount of hard drive space.
 In addition, Wako’s Software Suite has a mode that enables all CV8000 images to be compressed using a choice of lossless compression formats (LZW, LZW:2, ZIP).
 This can reduce file size by up to 40%.

 Talk to an imaging specialist today and design a CV8000 with the options that best match your research needs.